-Your school can access a district competition calendar, co-produced by your School Sports Association and Active Surrey which will give your pupils a positive experience of sport, physical activity and competition and help you to engage parents.
+All schools can access a district competition calendar, co-produced by their School Sports Association and Active Surrey which will give your pupils a positive experience of sport, physical activity and competition and help you to engage parents.
 The calendar meets the needs of all young people through the competition levels below - though some events will be suitable for all:

 - Inspire - An event targeted at the least-active/engaged with emphasis on participation/trying new activities/skills or no / low-level competition.
 Certificates and values celebrated.
 Not suitable for A team players who have represented the school in football, netball or district sports.

 - Aspire - Competitions targeting the semi-sporty, B teams, often A teams from single-entry schools.
 These events also include festivals that aren't specifically targeted to the less-engaged.